JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 0.9.7

+* Removed limitation of LongValue to accept only java.util.Long parsable values.
 * introduced NOT without parenthesis for column only conditions
 * introduced more complex expressions within CASE - statements
 * improved Postgresql JSON - support